 More vegetarian savory breakfast recipes:

 Quinoa Egg Muffins

-- 1 Large Carrot , grated
+- 1 carrot , coarsely grated (large)

 - Line a muffin tray with paper or silicone cases and fill them with the mixture up to the rim.
 Press the mixture down slightly and add a bit more on top of each muffin.